LiveEngage-Examples/LiveEngageExamples/APIs/README.md

 # Users API

 This folder contains examples for connecting to the Users API.
-Curerntly there are examples in: Python 3.5 and NodeJS.
+Curerntly there are examples in: Java, Python 3.5 and NodeJS.
 You can find more information about these examples in the README.md file inside this folder.